 SD: I’m basically a mutt in terms of ethnicity; black, white, French, Native American, Scottish and Chinese.
 In spite of all those genetic puzzle pieces, I just consider myself a black male at the root, because that was how I was raised.
 I’ve recently started to embrace the term “multi-racial”, since that is actually what I am, but at the heart, my identity remains within the black community.

-RR: So because you have that mix of ethnicities, is that what prompted you to create your 2 new books LOS HOMBRES volumes 1 & 2?
+RR: So because you have that mix of ethnicity is that what prompted you to create your 2 new books LOS HOMBRES volumes 1 and 2?

 SD: That may have subconsciously been a factor, but there are a number of reasons that I decided to do those books.
 I have quite a few Latino friends, and I've dated my share of Latinos, and I’m often mistaken as a part of the community, even though it is one ethnicity that I am not mixed with.